Horse care at Millhaven

 Stalls are cleaned every day except Sunday.
 They are re-bedded often with sawdust or shavings.
 Aisles are blown out daily.
-The wash stalls, a favorite place for boarders to visit while they groom and tack up, are power-washed weekly.

-Water buckets are dumped and refilled daily and are scrubbed as needed.
+Water buckets are dumped and refilled often and are scrubbed as needed.
 Water tubs in fields are kept sparkling clean.
 Our staff does a great job seeing to it that horses have clean, fresh water at all times.